wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 ![logs table chart](images/logs_table_chart.png)

 The logs chart lists the logs sent to the service.
 Use one or more filters to filter the logs, and save the chart to see the data you want.
-If you want to customize the query data and drill into logs, use the [Logs Browser](logging_log_browser.html).
+If you want to customize the query data once the chart is saved and drill into logs, use the [Logs Browser](logging_log_browser.html).

 <a id="logs_table_format_tab">